hbibiana/portfolio-website/README.md

 ## English

 ### About the project
-A personal portfolio website created to present my skills, education, work experience and projects as a Junior Front-End Developer.
+A personal portfolio website created to present my skills, education, work experience and projects.
 The site is fully responsive and available in two languages — English and Slovak.

 ##  Live demo
 - GitHub Pages: https://hbibiana.github.io/portfolio-website/